-Google has taken a stance to lower the rankings of sites that appear to be made up of low-quality and thin content by using a filter they call Panda.
+Google has taken a stance to lower the rankings of sites that appear to be made up of low-quality content by using a filter they call Panda.
 In a nutshell, if Google identifies pages on your site that don’t appear to add value to their search results, they can hold it against you.
-The Panda filter has been rolled into their algorithm, making it harder to know if your site has been hit by it or not.
+The Google Panda filter has been rolled into the Google algorithm, making it harder to know if your site has been hit by it or not.

 “Site appears to consist of low-quality or shallow pages which do not provide users with much added value (such as thin affiliate pages, doorway pages, cookie-cutter sites, automatically generated content, or copied content).” – Google

 In this post I’m going to explain how you can determine if your site’s search performance is being hindered by this Google filter, using a Content Strength Audit.
 Also helping you conduct a Google panda recovery.